Meet Our Partner: Pfizer

 The American Lung Association, in partnership with Pfizer, is helping to share the seriousness of this disease and the importance of adult vaccinations for pneumococcal pneumonia.

-Quitter's CircleTM Smoking Cessation Mobile App & Social Community
+Quitter's Circle® Smoking Cessation Mobile App & Social Community

 A social community and mobile app designed to help smokers overcome obstacles associated with quitting smoking, Quitter's Circle helps smokers quit through educational, social and financial support.
-Developed in collaboration with the American Lung Association and Pfizer, Quitters Circle tracks progress made along the quit smoking journey and allows a circle of friends and family to lend support and encouragement.
-Within a few clicks, smokers can personalize a Quit Plan, read tips and educational articles on quitting, and find resources to connect with a healthcare provider.
+Developed in collaboration with the American Lung Association and Pfizer, Quitter's Circle allows smokers to track their progress along the quit smoking journey and add friends and family to their "inner circle," making it easier for friends and family to lend support and encouragement.

 More than 177,000 individuals have already joined the Quitter's Circle social community since its debut in 2015.